claudiucelfilip/angular-test/README.md

 - templates/add.html - album create/edit;

 The templates use boostrap 4 CSS and FontAwesome icons.
+Feel free to add/remove any needed/missing components to them.

 ### API Endpoints
 There is an API for persisting changes at: